jsdelivrbot/leaderboard/README.md

 # Camper Leader Board
 A Free Code Project in which the user can view Free Code Camp's users and sort them by points or by name.
+The project uses React.js along with the help of Stephen Grider's React-Redux boilerplate.

 ###Getting Started###